 1960 – Muhammad Ali (then Cassius Clay) won the gold medal in the light heavyweight boxing competition at the Rome Olympics.

-1972 – Eleven Israeli athletes were killed by Palestinian terrorists at that 1972 Munich Olympics.
+1972 – Palestinian terrorists killed eleven Israeli athletes at that 1972 Munich Olympics.

-1975 – Lynette “Squeaky” Fromme attempted to assassinate US President Gerald Ford.
+1975 – Lynette “Squeaky” Fromme attempted assassinating US President Gerald Ford.

 1977 – Voyager 1 was launched.